-Del Paso Heights Elementary School believes that meaningful learning must occur in a safe, disciplined, and positive environment.
-Students at Del Paso Heights Elementary School are guided by specific rules and classroom expectations that promote respect, cooperation, courtesy, and acceptance of others

-The goal of Del Paso Heights Elementary School's discipline program is to provide students with opportunities to learn self-discipline through a system of consistent rewards and consequences for their behavior.
-Parents and students are informed of discipline policies throughout the school year by way of the student/parent handbook, Back-to-School Night, the school and district websites, and at School Site Council meetings.
+Garden Valley Elementary School believes that meaningful learning must occur in a safe, disciplined, and positive environment.
+Students at Garden Valley Elementary School are guided by specific rules and classroom expectations that promote respect, cooperation, courtesy, and acceptance of others.
+Students are expected to come to school in uniform every day.
+Uniform consists of navy blue bottoms and PLAIN white or navy blue tops.
+They are encouraged to wear navy blue jackets or hoodies as a part of this uniform dress code.
+The goal of Garden Valley Elementary School's discipline program is to provide students with opportunities to learn self-discipline through a system of consistent rewards and consequences for their behavior.
+Parents and students are informed of discipline policies throughout the school year by way of the student/parent handbook, monthly bulletins in both English and Spanish, Back-to-School Night, the school and district websites, and in folder notices.

 The Suspensions and Expulsions table illustrates total cases for the school and district at all grade levels, as well as the percentage of total enrollment (number of suspensions divided by total enrollment).
 Suspensions and expulsions are expressed in terms of total infractions, not total number of students, as some students may have been suspended on multiple occasions.
 Expulsions occur only when required by law or when all other alternatives have been exhausted.
-The three-year statewide rates for comparison are as follows: